-- On January 20, 1942, 15 high-ranking Nazi officials met at the Wannsee Conference to learn about how the Jewish Question would be solved. - The Final Solution was outlined by Reinhard Heydrich who detailed the plan to establish death camps - There were six death camps that used gas chambers to kill the prisoners: Auschwitz-Birkenau, Treblinka, Chelmno, Sobibor, Majdanek, and Belzec. - prisoners were told the gas chambers were "showers" - many gas chambers used carbon monoxide from diesel engines, but Auschwitz and Majdanek used gas from "Zyklon B" pellets, a highly poisonous insecticide - After the gassings, prisoners removed hair, gold teeth and fillings from the Jews before the bodies were burned in the crematoria or buried in mass graves.
+- On January 20, 1942, 15 high-ranking Nazi officials met at the Wannsee Conference to learn about how the "Jewish Question" would be solved. - The Final Solution was created, a detailed plan to establish death camps to exterminate the Jews - There were six death camps that used gas chambers to murder the Jews: Auschwitz-Birkenau, Treblinka, Chelmno, Sobibor, Majdanek, and Belzec. - Many gas chambers used carbon monoxide from engines prisoners were told the gas chambers were "showers." - Auschwitz and and Majdanek used "Zyklon B," a highly poisonous insecticide that had previously been used to sterilize prisoners' clothing - After the gassings, prisoners removed hair, gold teeth and fillings from the Jews before the bodies were burned in the crematoria or buried in mass graves.